vaddi/OML/README.md

 Based on a small [PHP XML CMS][] writen by Tom Myer and a [PHP-Libary][] by Alexandre Alapetite that make OML automaticly usable on PHP4 or PHP5 Webservers.
 The Baseidea should be a simple Note for a [O'Reilly Books][].
 Beside the maincoding the Idea grown up by more and more Features:

--  write down a native linkadress, it will be saved in same format, but will be displayed as a clickable href link
+*  write down a native linkadress, it will be saved in same format, but will be displayed as a clickable href link
--  BBCode Shortcode style to get a litle bit more formating
+*  BBCode Shortcode style to get a litle bit more formating
--  All Content and Pageination will be get from xml Files
+*  All Content and Pageination will be get from xml Files
--  Have to be very userfriendly by simple Structure and Usage
+*  Have to be very userfriendly by simple Structure and Usage

 ## On Going ##

 Would be nice to have:

--  A nice Idea for index Pageination for better viewing a lot of Books
+*  A nice Idea for index Pageination for better viewing a lot of Books
--  CodeMirror should be for a better Syntax highlighting on Input
+*  CodeMirror should be for a better Syntax highlighting on Input
--  Sortable Linklist Elements
+*  Sortable Linklist Elements
--  handheld CSS File
+*  handheld CSS File
--  ReBuild OOP Class based, so Users are able to add own Nodes, Attributes and Content dynamicly
+*  ReBuild OOP Class based, so Users are able to add own Nodes, Attributes and Content dynamicly

 ## Issuses ##

--  The Add-Link on create and edit Pages are stil brocken.
+*  The Add-Link on create and edit Pages are stil brocken.
 The new javascript var wouldn't saved by submit.
--  A h1 Element will breake the padding of the whole Entry
+*  A h1 Element will breake padding of the Entry

 ## Credits ##